Whitw-pers/robopet_one/README.md

 `rviz2 -d src/robopet_one/config/basic_nav.rviz`

-should open rviz and display the robot model, transforms, and laserscan.
-Add a map, set topic to global costmap and change color scheme to costmap (personal preference).
-Drive the bot around to generate a map then use the 2D Goal Pose button to set objectives for the robot to navigate to.
+should open rviz and display the robot model, transforms, laserscan, and map.
+As long as you keep teleop_twist_keyboard your active window, you can drive the robot around with your keyboard.
+Use the 2D Goal Pose button in Rviz to tell the robot where to navigate to.

 ---Current robot run process---